This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Book Hotels One Star Nicer Than Normal

-Egypt is one of a handful of countries where having a little oasis makes a big difference between enjoying yourself and going into overload.
+Egypt is one of a handful of countries where having a personal oasis makes a big difference between enjoying yourself or going into overload.
 A good night’s sleep makes it feel like you can tackle anything the next day.
 And a good staff can make you laugh and smile (and solve a lot of problems) even after you’ve said “No thank you” to one too many vendors/taxi drivers/boat captains on the street.

 I’m not implying you only have to stay at five-star hotels (or luxury Nile cruise boats), but I do recommend you treat yourself to a property one caliber nicer than you think you need.
 Egypt is cheap enough you can afford it and that jump up to extra comfort and/or better service will help you immerse yourself in the culture once you leave its doors.